egorbronnikov/egorbronnikov.github.io/_pages/about.md

 My research interests are Behavioural and Experimental Economics, (Behavioural) Game Theory, and Political Economy.

-In the 2025–2026 academic year, I will be a U.S.–RAR Fellow and a Malyi Visiting Fellow at the University of Chicago.
+In the 2025–2026 academic year, I will be a U.S.–RAR Fellow.

 Furthermore, I am affiliated with the [Berkeley Initiative for Transparency in the Social Sciences](https://www.bitss.org/people/egor-bronnikov/) (UC Berkeley), the [Institute for Replication](https://i4replication.org/), and [Dissernet](https://www.dissernet.org/).